zimmski/tavor/doc/tavor-file.md

 Possible token attributes are:
 * Count - Holds the count of this token.
 Must be a repeater.
+* Index - Holds the index of a token.
+Must be a token of a repeater.
+* Unique - Chooses at random a token of a repeater.

 ### Special tokens